bikeshaving/crank/website/documents/guides/04-handling-events.md

 title: Handling Events
 ---

-Most web applications require some measure of interactivity, where the user interface updates according to input.
+Most web applications require some measure of interactivity, where the user interface updates according to interactions like clicks and form inputs.
 To facilitate this, Crank provides several ways to listen to and trigger events.

 ## DOM Event Props
 You can attach event callbacks to host element directly using event props.
-These props start with `on`, are by convention lowercase, and correspond to the event type (`onclick`, `onkeydown`).
+These props start with `on`, are lowercase, and correspond to the event type (`onclick`, `onkeydown`).
 By combining event props, local variables and `this.refresh()`, you can write interactive components.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";